Ways to make money owning a semi-truck: 7 tips to consider

 While hiring a certified public accountant (CPA) will most-likely come at an expense, it may actually lead to more money in your pocket in the long-run.
 Having a professional handle your books means you get to spend more time hauling freight.
 It could also mean less risk of making an error when filing your taxes.

 Figuring out how to make money while owning a semi-truck includes preparing for all the expenses that come along with it.
 Whether it is an unforeseen out of service, a truck breakdown or something else, the unexpected can hurt a little less if you are ready for it.

 We recommend setting aside enough money to cover three to six months of your expenses.
 If you don’t have cash set aside and something goes wrong, it could result in the loss of your truck or your business.

 4. Don't forget about your monthly bills.

-As an owner-operator who is out on the road most of the time, it can be easy to forget about those bills sitting on the counter back at home.
-We suggest taking proactive steps, whether it is setting up direct payments or logging into your bank account on your phone, to make sure your bills are paid on time.
+We suggest taking proactive steps, whether that means setting up direct payments or logging into your bank account on your phone, to make sure your bills are paid on time.
 Missing a credit card payment can drop your credit score and cost you interest.